 - High blood pressure

-Some cats with uveitis will paw at the sore eye, while others will try to avoid contact with the affected eye altogether.
-Other cats might keep the eye shut and may become aggressive if a human attempts to go near it.
+Some cats with uveitis will paw at their sore eye, while others will avoid contact with the eye altogether.
+Other cats might keep the eye shut and become aggressive if someone tries to go near it.

 Portosystemic Liver Shunt

 Copper-colored eyes can be a sign of portosystemic liver shunt, which is an abnormal vessel that allows blood from the animal’s intestine to bypass the liver.

-Not all cats with portosystemic liver shunt will develop copper-colored eyes, but it can be a direct symptom.
+Not all cats with portosystemic liver shunt will develop copper-colored eyes, but it can be a symptom.

 Cat Breeds Most Likely to Develop Odd Eye

-According to Cornell Feline Health Centre, white cats with blue eyes are at the highest risk of developing congenital deafness.
-80% of white cats with two blue eyes will start to show signs of deafness when they are about four days old as the result of cochlear degeneration.
+According to Cornell Feline Health Centre, white cats with blue eyes are most likely to develop congenital deafness.
+80% of white cats with two blue eyes show signs of deafness when they’re about 4 days old due to cochlear degeneration.